Who are they?

 Emma flies to Hong Kong each term for a fortnight to catch up in person with her Hong Kong families and tutors.
 She also finds the time to meet tutors off flights, provide orientation packages to help them adjust to a new country etc. ‘There were quite a few cases in which I felt I was not matched well with families when I tutored, and then I was just left to get on with it,’ she says.
 ‘It was fine as I’m an adaptable creature and rose to the challenges, but there was never really any effort, which made me all the more keen to make sure the chemistry between tutor and student isn’t just good but great, so that we can bring out the full potential of each child.’

 No contracts for tutors or clients, except for overseas residentials.
-No registration fee.
-Clients pay from £45 per hour (up to £65 for the most experienced) and from 650 HKD per hour in Hong Kong.
+Registration fee of £50 for UK clients and 720 HKD for Hong Kong clients.
+Clients pay from £45 per hour (up to £90 for the most experienced) and from 650 HKD per hour in Hong Kong.
 Overseas from £1,100 per week.
-An additional £15 is charged for an additional student sharing a lesson (although this is rare, not least because Emma discourages it, even among identical twins – ‘Everyone has different learning styles,’ she explains).
+An additional £15 is charged for an extra student sharing a lesson (although this is rare, not least because Emma discourages it, even among identical twins – ‘Everyone has different learning styles,’ she explains).
 Travel expenses only apply for out-of-London families.
-Tutors assess the learning style of each child in the first tutorial (included: workshops and courses £199 (or £175 for multiple bookings); mock exams £149.
-Tutors receive between 75 and 90 per cent of the client fee depending on how long they've been with the company, amount of positive feedback and successful referrals.
+Tutors assess the learning style of each child in the first tutorial before tailoring an ongoing programme.

 Bespoke Tuition say